Russia, US exchange harsh words over Ukraine at UN

 Nebenzia pointedly left the council chamber as the Ukrainian Ambassador Sergiy Kyslytsya started to speak.
 “How long Russia will pressure, will pursue a clear attempt to push Ukraine and its partners into a Kafka trap?”
 Kyslytsva asked.

 The vote on holding an open meeting passed 10-2, with Russia and China opposed, and India, Gabon and Kenya abstaining.
-The vote needed nine votes to be approved.
+Nine “yes" votes were needed for the meeting to go ahead.

+China’s Ambassador Zhang Jun said he voted against the public meeting because “what is urgently needed now is quiet diplomacy, not megaphone diplomacy.”

+The U.S. and its allies had pressed to hold the meeting Monday, the last day of Norway's rotating presidency of the council, before Russia takes over Tuesday for the month of February.

+“I say to Russia simply this: Your actions will speak for themselves,” the U.S. envoy said.

+Nebenzia shot back: “Everything that we wanted to say is in our statement today.
+However, we really just don’t understand what threats and provocations and escalation by Russia is being talked about.”

-U.S. President Joe Biden said in a statement that the meeting was “a critical step in rallying the world to speak out in one voice” to reject the use of force, seek military de-escalation, support diplomacy and demand accountability from every member “to refrain from military aggression against its neighbors.”
+U.S. President Joe Biden said in a statement that the meeting was “a critical step in rallying the world to speak out in one voice” to reject the use of force and seek military de-escalation.

+At the start of a White House meeting with the ruling emir of Qatar, Biden said the U.S. continues to engage in “nonstop diplomacy,” but "we are ready no matter what happens.”

 Biden warned Ukrainian President Volodymyr Zelenskyy in a phone call Thursday that there is a “distinct possibility” Russia could begin an incursion in February, but the Ukrainian leader sought to play down the war fears, saying Western alarm over an imminent invasion has prompted many investors in the country’s financial markets to cash out.